-For a time, it seemed that banks were going in the right direction.
+For a time, it looked like banks were going in the right direction.
 Some started offering a 0% APR on purchases for 24 months, but those promotions weren’t around for too long.
-The risk / reward balance on those long-lasting offers started tilting too much in the consumer’s favor; and let’s state the obvious: banks are in the business of making money.
+The risk / reward on those long-lasting promotional offers started tilting too much in the consumer’s favor; and let’s state the obvious: banks are in the business of making money.

 So, are we going to see super long-lasting 0% APR offers any time soon?
 We think there’s hope.
 Please read on.

 Why don’t banks offer a 0% APR on purchases every year?

 Banks send out mailers and advertise promotional offers to get customers in the door.
 Once you’re in and build a balance, their hope is that you’ll remain a loyal cardholder when your promotional offer ends.
 If you haven’t paid off your balance by then, the credit card company will start earning interest.
-They also make money from the interchange fee every time you pay with their card.
+They also make money from the interchange fee they earn every time you pay with their card.